GoogleCloudPlatform/php-docs-samples/run/multi-container/hello-php-nginx-sample/README.md

 gcloud builds submit --tag=${REGION}-docker.pkg.dev/${PROJECT_ID}/${REPO_NAME}/php ./php-app
 ```

-1. Configure the service with the appropriate memory limit
+4. Configure the service with the appropriate memory limit.

 You will see as you read through `service.yaml`, that the memory limit has been explicitly
 set to `320Mi` due to container concurrency of `1` with a single `fpm` worker.
 See how we got [here](https://cloud.google.com/run/docs/configuring/services/memory-limits#optimizing) and read more about how to [optimize for concurrency](https://cloud.google.com/run/docs/tips/general#optimize_concurrency).

-1. Deploy the multi-container service
+5. Deploy the multi-container service.

 From within `service.yaml`, customize the `service.yaml` file with your own project values by replacing
 the following `PROJECT_ID`, `MC_SERVICE_NAME`, `REGION`, and `REPO_NAME`.